Chapter 4: Knowledge Modeling and Probabilistic Reasoning

 No Data, No Analytics

-If we had hard observations from our domain in the form of data, it would be quite natural to build a traditional analytic model for decision support.
-However, the real world often yields only fragmented data or no data at all.
-It is not uncommon that we merely have the opinions of individuals who are more or less familiar with the problem domain.
+If we had concrete data from the domain, it would be straightforward to develop a traditional analytical model for decision support.
+In practice, however, we often encounter fragmented datasets—or sometimes no data at all.
+In such cases, we must rely on the judgments of individuals who are familiar with the problem to varying degrees.

 To an Analyst With Excel, Every Problem Looks Like Arithmetic

-In the business world, spreadsheets are typically used to model the relationships between variables in a problem domain.
-Also, in the absence of hard observations, it is reasonable that experts provide assumptions instead of data.
-Any such expert knowledge is typically encoded as single-point estimates and formulas.
-However, using single values and formulas instantly oversimplifies the problem domain: firstly, the variables, and the relationships between them, become deterministic; secondly, the left-hand side versus right-hand side nature of formulas restricts inference to only one direction.
+In the business world, spreadsheets are commonly used to model relationships among variables within a problem domain.
+When hard data are lacking, experts are often expected to provide assumptions in place of observations.
+This expert knowledge is typically encoded as single-point estimates and formulas.
+However, relying solely on fixed values and equations can oversimplify the complexity of the domain.
+First, it renders the variables and their relationships deterministic.
+Second, the structure of formulas, defined by a left-hand side and a right-hand side, restricts inference to a single direction.

 Taking No Chances!